hiveot/hub/README.md

 HiveOT stands for the "Hive of Things".
 It provides a framework and services to collect and share IoT data with users.

 The Hub for the
-*Hive
-of
-Things* provides a secure core and plugins to view and operate IoT devices.
+*Hive-of-Things* provides a secure core and plugins to view and operate IoT devices.
 The Hub securely mediates between IoT device 'Things', services, and users using a hub-and-spokes architecture.
 Users interact with Things via the Hub without connecting directly to the IoT devices or services.
 The Hub is based on the [W3C WoT TD 1.1 specification](https://www.w3.org/TR/wot-thing-description11/) and uses a NATS or MQTT message bus for secure communication.

 ## Project Status